keithhetrick/musicNotes/README.md

 # musicNotes

 A simple portal for Garnish employees to keep track of their current tasks and projects.
+This is a full-stack application built with React, Redux, Node.js, Express, and MongoDB.
+The application is currently hosted on AWS EC2, and due to permissions, the full application is only accessible to Garnish employees - only the login page is publicly accessible.

 ## Built with: